monsmau/vgsnpaware/README.md

 The  VG  version is v1.29.0-44-ga74417fcb "Sospiro".

+# Getting help
+If you encounter bugs or have further questions or requests, you can raise an issue at the issue page.
+You can also contact Maurilio Monsù at maurilio.monsu@studenti.unipd.it

 # Citation
  M. Monsù, M. Comin, "Fast Alignment of Reads to a Variation Graph with Application to SNP Detection", under submission.